ssoonmi/05-20-Lecture-Notes/W17D5/W17LOs.md

 ### Properties in Python

-* You create the getter property by decorating a method with @property.
+* You create the getter property by decorating a method with `@property`.
 * You create the setter property by decorating a corresponding method with the decorator `@<getter_method_name>.setter`.

   BONUS: You may also define a `deleter` property and a `docstring` for your property if desired - for more information see the [`property()` class documentation](https://docs.python.org/3.8/library/functions.html) linked from the _BUILT-IN-FUNCTIONS_ table at the start of Chapter 2 in the _Python Standard Library_